PostHog/posthog.com/contents/blog/brand.md

 The product on launch day was going to be free, but we still asked ourselves: "what would stop me from using this thing?"

-A crappy website that looks like a startup that could disappear at any moment, felt like the most likely princ

-Why?
+Despite being free, users would be wary of wasting their time trying to deploy a badly supported, broken piece of open source software, or worse - it not handling their data securely.
+These are both things you'd associate with the software produced by a 2 person startup.

+Before a user even gets into the software or glances at the code first, the majority will turn away _at_ the website, the docs and the readme.

+As a counter example, an obviously templated or one-pager style website:

-* It signals the product may not be secure - a lack of competence in the website shows a lack of attention to detail
+* signals the product may not be secure, a lack of demonstrated competence in the website shows a lack of attention to detail - if a startup doesn't care about having their own design, will they care about security?
-* It signals the team behind the product isn't very strong - and won't improve quickly over time, or become a "must use" tool
+* signals the team behind the product isn't very strong, and won't improve quickly over time, or become a "must use" tool - those startup launches that everyone hears about?
+They've put energy into their appearance.
-* It signals the product may not exist in a few more weeks time, which would be a waste of time - when it's obvious the website was thrown together in a day
+* signals the product may not exist in a few more weeks, which would be a waste of time - when it's obvious the website was thrown together in a day - if the team don't look invested in their company, why would you put your own time in?

+I admit this is frustrating - it is extra time and effort into something "superficial" - just remember, you are providing your product to human beings, take advantage of their pattern recognition (it also helped them survive in the wild).

 ## Your company needs to stand for something

 Take two examples:

 * Open source product analytics
-* We help engineers build better products
+* We equip every developer to build successful products

 There is a tradeoff between the two.

 The first is very clear.
 We started with it when this is what we had.

-As we became more well known, we shifted to the latter.
+As we became more well known, and as we added lots of products into our platform, we shifted to the latter.
 This is a better reflection of _why_ our company exists - it is more than just a piece of software.
 We introduced it because the company was getting larger, and the scope of what we were setting out to achieve had increased.
 We now have 8+ products, and we produce a ton of content to help engineers build better products.
 The need for total clarity wasn't as important later on, relative to the need for us standing for something.
+It was necessary to start small then widen.

 ## Create your brand for someone

 One of the most important things we did was to create an Ideal Customer Profile.
 When we launched, we weren't sure quite how focused we'd need to be on engineers "vs" product managers.

 We realized, after launching, that we could go all in on engineers (and technical founders) - they make up around 80% of our users.
-Our brand has become more oriented for these users as a result.
+Our brand (and product) has become more oriented for these users as a result.

 Here are some specific ways we got more specific for this audience after we clarified it:

 * We added API examples to our website
-* We added a "you'll hate PostHog if" section to our homepage, which calls out many pet hates that engineers have when trying to buy, install and use more traditionally-targeted software
+* We added a "you'll hate PostHog if" section to our homepage, which calls out many pet hates that engineers have when trying to buy, install and use more traditionally-targeted software that they are made to implement
-* We have pricing that is more complex (ie we moved to a pricing by product, on a usage basis, model - away from an all in one price) but better value - we felt more technical people would be happy coping with more complexity to get a better deal
+* We chose a more flexible pricing model - it's far more complex, but it's much better value.
+We felt more technical people would be happier than non technical people coping with more complexity to get a better deal.
+We want developers to be able to manage their spend with us across our eight products, not a "single price".
-* In the product, we worked on SQL access so technical people could get to the underlying data better
+* In the product, we worked on SQL access so technical people could get to the underlying data to debug things.
-* We redesigned our entire UX to have higher information density, dark mode and more flexibility
+* We redesigned our entire UX to have higher information density, dark mode and more flexibility.

 ## ... but your brand must be a reflection of _you_